 Neuropsychology is an upper-level course that is designed to teach students the brain and behavior relationships.
 The focus of the course is the clinical presentation of human brain dysfunction.
 In addition to gaining a basic understanding of neuroanatomy, neurophysiology, assessment techniques, and the philosophical underpinnings associated with neuropsychology.
-Topics could include split brain studies, language disorders, laterality, perceptualmotor dysfunction, learning and attention disorders, dementia, and treatment issues.
+Topics could include split brain studies, language disorders, laterality, perceptual-motor dysfunction, learning and attention disorders, dementia, and treatment issues.

 Prerequisites: PSYC-201, BIOL-103.
-Credit, three hours.